-We have agreed to reimburse the placement agent for certain of its out-of-pocket and legal expenses in an aggregate amount not to exceed \$75,000 without our prior approval, and subject to FINRA Rule 5110(f)(2)(D)(i).
+We have agreed to reimburse the placement agent for certain of its out-of-pocket legal expenses in an aggregate amount not to exceed \$\\\\\ and other reasonable out-of-pocket expenses up to \$\\\\\, subject to FINRA Rule 5110(f)(2)(D)(i).

-If we decide to make an offering of our equity, equity-linked or debt securities at any time within twelve months of the consummation of this offering, we have granted the placement agent the right to act as at least a co-placement agent or co-sole book runner, as applicable, with at least 50% of the placement or underwriting fee for such offering under a separate agreement containing terms and conditions customary for the placement agent and mutually agreed upon by us and the placement agent.
+If we decide to make an offering of our equity, equity-linked or debt securities at any time within twelve months of the consummation of this offering, we have granted the placement agent the right to act as the exclusive placement agent or lead placement agent and sole book runner, as applicable, for such offering under a separate agreement containing terms and conditions customary for the placement agent and mutually agreed upon by us and the placement agent.